Crystalline color superconductors

-Said in a different way, in the smearing procedure the dispersion relation of the quasi-particles has several branches corresponding to the values $n\Delta$, $n=1,\cdots,P$.
+Said in a different way, in the smearing procedure the dispersion relation of the quasiparticles has several branches corresponding to the values $n\Delta$, $n=1,\cdots,P$.
 Therefore, the following interpretation of the gap equation \eqref{290} can be given.
-Each term in the sum corresponds to one branch of the dispersion law, \textit{i.e.} to the propagation of a gapped quasi-particle with gap $n\Delta$, which is defined in the region ${\cal P}_n$.
-However, the regions ${\cal P}_n$ do not represent a partition of the phase space since it is possible to have at the same point quasi-particles with different gaps.
+Each term in the sum corresponds to one branch of the dispersion law, \textit{i.e.} to the propagation of a gapped quasiparticle with gap $n\Delta$, which is defined in the region ${\cal P}_n$.
+However, the regions ${\cal P}_n$ do not represent a partition of the phase space since it is possible to have at the same point quasiparticles with different gaps.